tmforum/DataModelDocumentation/docs/Common/MediumCharacteristic.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Common/MediumCharacteristic.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `city` : The city
+  - Optional
+- `country` : The country
+  - Optional
+- `emailAddress` : Full email address in standard format
+  - Optional
+- `faxNumber` : The fax number of the contact
+  - Optional
+- `contactType` : The type of contact, for example: phone number such as mobile, fixed home, fixed office. postal address such as shipping instalation…
+  - Optional
+- `socialNetworkId` : Identifier as a member of a social network
+  - Optional
+- `phoneNumber` : The primary phone number of the contact
+  - Optional
+- `postCode` : Postcode
+  - Optional
+- `stateOrProvince` : State or province
+  - Optional
+- `street1` : Describes the street
+  - Optional
+- `street2` : Complementary street description

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon